VitaliKustOff/Vimax/README.md

 The architecture is under active development.

-Public APIs may change before the first stable release.
+Public APIs are expected to evolve before the first stable release.

 ---